WadhwaniAI/cough-against-covid/setup/README.md

 > Tip: It is convenient to put these in your `~/.bashrc` or `~/.bash_profile` instead of setting them manually everytime.
 > Add the line `export WANDB_API_KEY=XYZ` to your `~/.bashrc` file.

+Depending on whether you have a CPU-only machine or a GPU machine, you can choose which docker image to use.
 Next, you can start a container by the following command:
 ```bash
 cd ~/projects/cough-against-covid/setup/